Species translocation

+Translocation is the human action of moving an organism from one area and releasing it in another.
+In terms of wildlife conservation, its objective is to improve the conservation status of the translocated organism or to restore the function and processes of the ecosystem the organism is entering.

+Two overarching goals of translocation are population restoration and conservation introduction.
+Population restoration includes reinforcing existing populations and reintroducing populations to areas where they have disappeared.
+Conservation introduction involves assisted colonization of organisms in entirely new areas, and ecological replacement of organisms to new areas to fulfill a vacant role in the ecosystem.

-Translocation in wildlife conservation is the capture, transport and release or introduction of species, habitats or other ecological material (such as soil) from one location to another.
-It contrasts with reintroduction, a term which is generally used to denote the introduction into the wild of species from captive stock.
-The International Union for the Conservation of Nature (IUCN) catalogues translocation projects for threatened species around the globe.
+The International Union for the Conservation of Nature (IUCN) catalogs translocation projects and creates extensive guidelines for their design and execution around the globe.

 Overview

 Translocation can be an effective management strategy and important topic in conservation biology, but despite their popularity, translocations are a high‐cost endeavor with a history of failures.
 It may decrease the risk of extinction by increasing the range of a species, augmenting the numbers in a critical population, or establishing new populations.
 Translocation may also improve the level of biodiversity in the ecosystem.